alphagov/govuk-developer-docs/source/manual/alerts/app-healthcheck-not-ok.html.md

 ## Connection Refused Error

-This means the app is not accepting requests for the healthcheck endpoint, and is probably down.
+This means the app is not accepting requests for the healthcheck endpoint, and is probably down e.g. if the alert is appearing alongside an [`upstart not up` alert](/manual/alerts/check-process-running.html).

 - Check [the processes are running](check-process-running.html).
 - Try the healthcheck endpoint manually, as above.